Post Summary: A bucket list for families to get you inspired and excited to explore.

 9. BACKCOUNTRY BACKPACKING TRIP

 If camping with your kids feels like childs play, take it up a notch with a weekend backpacking trip.
 Hike into the backcountry, pitch a tent, and teach your kids valuable wilderness skills that they can use for life.
 If you’ve never been on a backpacking trip, it’s probably best you do it with the help of a guide who is experienced with the outdoors.
-The plus side of going with a tour is you don’t have to own a lot of the camping equipment since they typically provide the gear.
+The plus side of going with a guide is you don’t have to own a lot of the camping equipment since they typically provide the gear.
 You can check out Wildland Trekking a tour company that specializes in backpacking and hiking trips.

 10. SPRING WILDFLOWERS

 A vibrant family bucket list item that only takes place in the Spring is to visit an area renowned for its impressive wildflower displays.
 My favorite memories are when my family would do our annual bluebonnet day and take pictures of the bluebonnets that take over central Texas.
 It felt magical, light, and free.
 Some of the best wildflower viewing in the country are the poppies in Northern California, the bluebonnets in the Texas Hill Country, and various wildflowers in Crested Butte, Colorado.
-Often there are festivals and family friendly events to coincide with the colorful blooms.
+Often there are festivals and family-friendly events to coincide with the colorful blooms.
 You can learn more about where to go wildflower viewing in the US here.

 Before you visit wildflowers, make sure your children know all the rules about how to view wildflowers with respect to their continued preservation.
 It’s illegal in reserves and National Parks to pick flowers and customary to stay on designated trails when viewing wildflowers.